natecraddock/ziglua/docs.md

 This shows a basic interpreter that reads a string from stdin.
 That string is parsed and compiled as Lua code and then executed.

-Notice that the functions `lua.loadString()` and `lua.pCall()` return errors that must be handled, here printing the error message that was placed on the stack.
+Notice that the functions `lua.loadString()` and `lua.protectedCall()` return errors that must be handled, here printing the error message that was placed on the stack.